CSCfi/csc-env-matlab/README.md

 ```

 ### Network license file
+We use a network license for the installation.
+Network license queries the license permissions from a license server
-We need a license file, such as `network.lic` to connect to the license server.
+We need a license file, `license.lic`, to connect to the license server.

 ```text
 SERVER <hostname> <host-id> <lmgrd-port>